 I hear so many aspiring cartoonists, writers, artists, audio producers, and other creatives saying something along the lines of: “I’m hoping to really master this art form so that I can achieve my dream of becoming a professional _____.”
-But mastering the art form, finishing work that is at a professional level, this counts for maybe 40% of what it means to become a professional…whatever.
+But mastering the art form, and even finishing work that is at a professional level, this counts for maybe 40% of what it means to become a professional…whatever.

 Mastering your art form is how you become a great artist.

-Another 20% of what you need to do is develop systems for getting your work finished and producing new ideas and new works.
+Another 20% of what you need to do is develop systems for getting your work finished, and producing new ideas and new works.
 (That’s what we do in the Creative Focus Workshop).

-I recently read an article in the Atlantic, “The Secret Shame of Middle-Class Americans” by Neal Gabler, a well-known, well-paid writer who came out in this article as deeply in debt and frighteningly financially unstable.
+I read an article in the Atlantic, “The Secret Shame of Middle-Class Americans” by Neal Gabler, a well-known, well-paid writer who came out in this article as deeply in debt and frighteningly financially unstable.
 The shocking teaser of the article—“Nearly half of Americans would have trouble finding $400 to pay for an emergency.
-I’m one of them.”—is that this is a man with an incredible resume including books, TV, journalism, who has found himself in the position of eating eggs for days because he can’t afford groceries.
+I’m one of them.”—is that this is a man with an incredible resume that includes books, TV, journalism, who has found himself in the position of eating eggs for days because he can’t afford more groceries.

 He never projected forward and thought through whether his work activities added up to the kind of income needed to buy a house and put two kids through expensive private universities and grad school.
 “I never figured that I wouldn’t earn enough.
 Few of us do.”

 You’ve got no way to know if your non-plan has a shot at working if you don’t look at it.
 If you do look at it, it’s possible that it’ll bum you out.
-But better now than when you’re 60, eating nothing but eggs for a week and hoping you don’t lose your house.
+But better to know that now than when you’re 60, eating nothing but eggs for a week and hoping you don’t lose your house.

 And more than anything:

 Working artists (and here I include all creatives, in case you feel squeamish about calling yourself an “artist”) who don’t have a clear view of what their work is worth and who their audience is, and who don’t in some way take charge of the transactions around their art (even via intermediaries) are making bad decisions, guaranteed.

 If you know nothing about what that means, join the club.
 But why should we let the b-school grads lord it over us when we’re the ones making the cool shit that they want to sell?
 No offense to b-school grads—who may also be creative—intended.

 Business can hurt art, if we allow money to direct the core of our creative work.
 But on the other hand, for the vast majority of us not living on inherited wealth or fully supported by a working spouse, being a full-time creative means you’ve got to make money at it.

 Having fully imbibed this fallacy about business being the enemy of art, most artists don’t want to know anything about business.

 But I can’t be in a room for more than 10 minutes with a bunch of artists without getting into the “how do you get paid” conversation.
 We are all dying for information, and we all feel at sea.

 A business model is basically a written representation of how a business creates and exchanges value—in other words, what you make or do, and how you’re paid for it.

-Here, we’re going to try to compile as complete an answer as possible to the question: What are all the ways you get paid?
+A business model is as complete an answer as possible to the question: What are all the ways you get paid?
 And what do you need to do to make getting paid happen?

-There are a lot of existing business model “recipes” that you can find out there—standard ways of setting up a business.
-You’ve probably heard of the “freemium” model, where you offer something for free and an upgrade/pro version for a fee.
+There are a lot of existing business model “recipes” that you can find out there—standard ways of setting up a business to earn money.
+You’ve probably heard of the “freemium” model, popular with software and gaming companies, where the company will offer something for free and an upgrade/pro version for a fee.

 But most of the models I’ve heard of don’t help me understand what I’m doing.
 The first time I got a grasp on what choice I had been (unwittingly) making, it explained so many things.